 Now your boss may also have written rules.
 You must also follow these or especially the ones that affect him or her or are a core principle of theirs.

 A core principle is something they feel in their gut and truly believe in.
-They may have been screwed in the past for now following a rule so now they never want the situation to happen again.
-Be extra careful when violating these.
+They may have been screwed in the past for not following a rule so now they never want the situation to happen again.
+Be extra careful when violating these or your job could be in jeopardy.